inteli-poc/inteli-api/README.md

 # inteli-api

-Inteli OpenAPI service for interacting with the DSCP (Digital Supply-Chain Platform)
+### Inteli OpenAPI service for interacting with the DSCP (Digital Supply-Chain Platform).

+This project consists of an Express Node.js application that processes API requests from the front-end React Supply Chain application, for a private Inteli network.

 ## Environment Variables